KomeijiForce/MetaIE/README.md

 ```

 ## Pre-trained checkpoints 🔑
-You can directly use [our pre-trained MetaIE model](https://huggingface.co/KomeijiForce/roberta-large-metaie) from Huggingface.
+You can directly use our pre-trained MetaIE models for [English](https://huggingface.co/KomeijiForce/roberta-large-metaie) and [Multi-language](https://huggingface.co/KomeijiForce/xlm-roberta-large-metaie) from Huggingface.
 The readme in the Huggingface repo can help you to further understand the mechanism of MetaIE.

 ## Dataset 📚
 Our [dataset for distillation](https://huggingface.co/datasets/KomeijiForce/MetaIE-Pretrain) is at Huggingface.